ebi-uniprot/uniprot-manual/help/metalink.md

 Due to HTTP transport unreliability (HTTP streams tend to fail after a while due to packet loss), large downloads should be split into smaller chunks using pagination.
 These are described in our API help page [Retrieving entries via queries](https://www.uniprot.org/help/api_queries) and [Programmatic pagination](https://www.uniprot.org/help/pagination).

-1\) Start by retrieving the number of results in your query by checking the response `x-total-records` header like in the example [Download all UniProt sequences for a given organism in FASTA format](https://www.uniprot.org/help/programmatic_access#downloading).
+1\) Start by retrieving the number of results in your query by checking the response `x-total-results` header like in the example [Download all UniProt sequences for a given organism in FASTA format](https://www.uniprot.org/help/programmatic_access#downloading).

 2\) If the number of results x is greater than 500, repeat your query and append the following to the URL: